GoogleChrome/web.dev/src/site/content/en/blog/native-hardware-fullscreen/index.md

   returns true if any of the elements are in fullscreen mode.

 {% Aside %}
-Note: You will notice that in the prefixed versions there is a lot of inconsistency between the casing of the 'S' in screen.
+You will notice that in the prefixed versions there is a lot of inconsistency between the casing of the 'S' in screen.
 This is awkward, but this is the problem with specs that are in flight.
 {% endAside %}